lovr2464/opencode-claude-proxy/README.md

 [中文说明](docs/README_zh.md) | [Changelog](CHANGELOG.md)

 **Got an OpenCode Go subscription but Claude Code doesn't support it?** This adapter bridges the gap.
-It sits between Claude Code and any OpenAI-compatible API, translating Anthropic↔OpenAI protocols in real time.
 Use Kimi, DeepSeek, GLM, Qwen, and more — all inside Claude Code.

+The proxy does exactly three things:

+1. **Protocol translation** — Anthropic Messages API ↔ OpenAI Chat Completions
+2. **Timeout control** — upstream request timeout (`proxy.requestTimeoutMs`)
+3. **Model routing** — which model goes to which upstream endpoint

+It does NOT set model parameters (temperature, max_tokens, context size, etc.) — those pass through from Claude Code unchanged.

 ## Quick Start